firebase/firebase-js-sdk/packages/firestore/CONTRIBUTING.md

-# Contributing to the Firebase JavaScript SDK
+# Contributing to the Cloud Firestore Component

 See [Contributing](../../CONTRIBUTING.md) for general information on contributing to the Firebase JavaScript SDK (including Cloud Firestore).

-# Running Firestore Tests
+## Running Firestore Tests
 All commands must be run from this `packages/firestore/` directory.
 ```
 # Run all tests once (browser and node)